patoline/patoline/src/decap/doc/Extension.typ

 == Extending the OCaml parser ==

-The syntax for BNF described in the previous sections is an OCaml extension written using this tool in itself.
-This means that Decap comes with an extensible OCaml parser similar to what camlp4 provides.

-First our parser aims at a (almost) full compatibility with OCaml syntax together with the BNF extension.
-Here are some known differences with the original OCaml parser:
+The BNF-like syntax described in the previous sections is implemented as an OCaml extension written using the tool in itself.
+This means that Decap comes with an extensible OCaml parser similar to what Camlp4 provides.
+Our parser aims at being (almost) fully compatibility with OCaml syntax together, with the added BNF extension.
+Here is a list of some known (and deliberate) differences with the original OCaml parser:
 \begin{itemize}
-\item ##val## may be use in place of ##let## for struture fields.
+\item ##val## may be use in place of ##let## for struture fields,
 \item type coercion are allowed in expression and pattern without parenthesis.
-For expression the priority is between sequences and conditionals ##a ; if b then c else d : t## means ##a ; if b then c else (d : t)##.
+      The priority level used is between sequences and conditionals, which means that ##a ; if b then c else d : t## is parsed as
+      ##a ; if b then c else (d : t)##.
-And for pattern, type coercion is at the lowest priority level: ##a , b : t## means ##(a, b) : t##.
+      For patterns, type coercion is at the lowest priority level:
+      ##a , b : t## means ##(a, b) : t##.
 \item A preprocessor is available.
-This may break some code if a "#" symbol occurs at a beginning of a line.
+This may break some code if a "#" symbol
+      occurs at a beginning of a line.
 \end{itemize}

-Here are the preprocessor directive, which all shoud have a "#" caractere as first character on the line:
+The supported preprocessor directives, are listed bellow.
+Note that the "#" character needs to be the first character on the line.

 \begin{itemize}
 \item The line number indication directive as in OCaml.